gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The bookmark slipped out from under his arm and fluttered to the ground again.
-"Inasmuch as you have neglected a *direct order* to arrest those who have freely admitted that they are in open rebellion against His Majesty."
+"Inasmuch as you have neglected a *direct order* to arrest those who have freely admitted that they are in open rebellion against His Highness."

 Before Indy could reply, Sergeant Dorbu stepped forward.
 "Am I going to have to put this down, honored?" he asked,